 More services, better connections

-There are also now more trains to more destinations including a connection to Crossrail services at Farringdon providing links across and beyond London in all directions.
+There are also now more trains to more destinations including a future connection to Crossrail services at Farringdon, providing links across and beyond London in all directions.